What tests are suggested for the diagnosis of diabetes mellitus in cats?

 With uncomplicated diabetes mellitus, these components are often within the normal range, but changes may occasionally be seen in the red or white cell values.

-In some severe diabetic states, lysis (rupture) of red blood cells within the blood stream may occur because of the loss of electrolytes resulting in reduced PCV and red blood cell numbers.
+In some severe diabetic states, lysis (rupture) of red blood cells within the blood stream may occur because of the loss of electrolytes resulting in reduced red blood cell numbers (anemia).

 Infections, particularly urinary tract infections, are common in diabetic patients.
-Increased numbers of white blood cells typically indicate the presence of infection.
+Increased numbers of white blood cells typically indicate the presence of infection or other inflammatory diseases such as pancreatitis.

 What might a serum biochemistry profile indicate if my cat has diabetes mellitus?